jhcolepiano/salmon-famine/README.md

 OBJECTIVE: The learner will use evidence of interdependence to predict how changes in a community may affect other organisms in the community.

-Find the website here: https://jhcolepiano.github.io/salmon-famine/
+Preview the website here: https://jhcolepiano.github.io/salmon-famine/